 This allows you to provide a Client-Side Rendered version for your real visitors, and conditionally serve the server-side rendered version to search engine crawlers.

 Prioritize your content and combine SSR with CSR

 There’s also another neat way to solve the task.
 You can prioritize your content, identifying the most important elements of your page that you definitely want to pass to search engines as soon as possible, and serve this content using Server-Side Rendering.

 By doing this you can be confident that search engines will pick up the crucial information (like canonicals, titles, etc.) immediately after discovering your page, and the rest of the information will be processed via Client-Side Rendering during the second wave and eventually added to the index.

 If you think that implementation of Progressive Web Apps and technical SEO configuration is too complicated of a process, fret not!
 There are ready-to-use PWA solutions, like ScandiPWA, that are built according to the best SEO practices and can help you save tons of time and resources.

 Such solutions are tested and backed by strong communities, so you can be confident in the quality of the code and benefit from updates.

 If you are considering Progressive Web Apps, here are some useful tips:

-- Perform SEO audit.
-Whether you’re running a PWA or a regular website, SEO audit will help you reveal all SEO-related issues and offer solutions to fix all issues.
+- Perform an SEO audit.
+Whether you’re running a PWA or a regular website, an SEO audit will help you reveal all SEO-related issues and offer solutions to fix all issues.

 - Leverage ready-to-use PWA solutions to make sure your website is following best SEO practices.